scottferg/Fergulator/README.md

 Fergulator
 ==========

 This is an NES emulator, written in Go.
-It's fairly new, so not all games run yet and not all features are implemented.
+It's fairly new and very much a work in progress, so not all games run yet and not all features are implemented.
 Details are below.

 ## To build on Linux